Icinga/icinga2/doc/10-icinga-template-library.md

 hpasm_ignore-dimms		| **Optional.** Ignore "N/A"-DIMM status on misc. servers (e.g. older DL320).
 hpasm_ignore-fan-redundancy	| **Optional.** Ignore missing redundancy partners. hpasm_customthresholds		| **Optional.** Use custom thresholds for certain temperatures. hpasm_eventrange		| **Optional.** Period of time before critical IML events respecively become warnings or vanish.
-A range is descibed as a number and a unit (s, m, h, d), e.g. --eventrange 1h/20m. hpasm_perfdata			| **Optional.** Output performance data.
+A range is described as a number and a unit (s, m, h, d), e.g. --eventrange 1h/20m. hpasm_perfdata			| **Optional.** Output performance data.
 If your performance data string becomes too long and is truncated by Nagios, then you can use --perfdata=short instead.
 This will output temperature tags without location information. hpasm_username			| **Optional.** The securityName for the USM security model (SNMPv3 only). hpasm_authpassword		| **Optional.** The authentication password for SNMPv3.